electricmind/autocomplete/README.md

 | 0.9         | 12846 | 1   | 111172 | 53404 |
 | 1.0         | 12846 | 1   | 111172 | 53404 |

+A choice of probability equaled to 0.8 is obviously optimal.

 How to use it?
 -----------------